Suryasai299/Threat_Detection/README.md

-# ML-MCS
+# ML-TDS
-Machine Learning Driven Malware Classification System for Malware Analysis Hackathon (IIT-M) 2024
+Machine Learning Driven Threat or Malware Detection System

 ## Overview
 A machine learning-based tool that classifies software as benign or malicious based on system usage metrics such as CPU usage, memory usage, and network activity.